joostdecock/site/nuxt/content/en/docs/patterns/florent/index.md

 ---
-title: Making Aaron
+title: Making Florent
 patternIndex: true
-pattern: aaron
+pattern: florent
 ---

 > ##### Florent is currently in beta, documentation is missing